Tecnate | Last Updated: 2024.05.01 |

 Terminal 3: general purpose terminal for any development work and Git tracking:

-2. Add and commit all changes: git add . && git commit -m "Comment goes here".
+.git add . && git commit -m "Comment goes here"

 npm list react